How to Become a Counseling Psychologist: Education and Career Roadmap

 Step Three: Complete a Post-Doctoral Internship

 Doctoral graduates must complete an approved post-doctoral placement to gain the experience necessary for licensure.
 During the post-doctoral placement, graduates conduct supervised clinical work and undergo periodic evaluations with an adviser.
-Students who plan to work in academia also begin developing a research portfolio.
+Students who plan to work in academia should also work on developing a research portfolio.

 - Read up about licensing requirements before starting your internship.
 While meeting the general licensure requirements will be appropriate for licensure in most states, some states may have different requirements.
 Students should find out as early as possible what the requirements will be in the state in which they want to work.
 The Association of State and Provincial Psychology Boards (ASPPB) provides information on licensure in every state (www.asppb.org).